5 Reasons For Amino Acid Deficiency

 Pasture raised meats are one of my top choices for getting a full range of amino acids while avoiding toxins that occur in conventionally raised meats.
 For example, beef from pasture raised cows is not only a great protein source, but also contains anti-inflammatory omega 3 fats.

 Whenever buying the meat from an animal, always look for pasture-raised and organic.
 For beef particularly, look out for the 100% grass-fed signification.
 The pasture-raised certification also goes for poultry.
+I get my pasture-raised animal products from US Wellness Meats.

 Whey protein from grass-fed dairy is a great source of important amino acids.
 This source is particularly great for building and maintaining muscle because of its high amounts of the branched chain amino acids.